 3.5 Ethical Considerations

-Various the ethical issues associated with quantitative and qualitative research procedures.(Reddie 2019) Researchers using mixed methods must distinguish between ethical issues usually associated with quantitative research methods (for example, the effects of control conditions experienced by participants) and qualitative research strategies.
+OK but there is not much to be gained within the context of your dissertation as there is no indication that you have used interviews etc. to obtain your sources.Various the ethical issues associated with quantitative and qualitative research procedures.(Reddie 2019) Researchers using mixed methods must distinguish between ethical issues usually associated with quantitative research methods (for example, the effects of control conditions experienced by participants) and qualitative research strategies.
 Often, searches for quantitative polls are designed to keep participants secret.
 However, if this equivalent system is important to the subsequent mixed approach, the auditor may need to collect information that participants can highlight for the next qualitative step.
 This forces researchers to legitimise the requirements for identifying information on social events and set up barriers to protect information.

 Researchers are clearly committed to complying with SOPs, such as keeping a distance of six feet and using masks and disinfectants to conduct free Covid-19 investigations.
 Moral reflection is a research development in which researchers can find many moral issues.
 These tests gave convincing results.
 Therefore, in this study, the researchers emphasised the need to protect moral issues.
 Investigators used detailed structures to report their responsibilities.
 This should clarify the truth and focus of the investigation and reflect the breakdown factors.